evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 ## Availability & Pricing

-This model had a world premiere on 18.10.2022, and deliveries started in December 2023.<div class="mt-3 mb-3">
+The Volkswagen Rolls-Royce Spectre had its world premiere on 18.10.2022, with deliveries starting in December 2023.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Rolls-Royce Spectre </strong>
 </a>